Mental Health Facilities Charleston, WV

 Fmrs Health Systems Inc - 35.0 miles from Charleston, WV

 Fmrs Health Systems Inc is a mental health clinic in Fayetteville, West Virginia, located at 209 West Maple Avenue, 25840.
-Fmrs Health Systems Inc offers outpatient treatment and telemedicine/telehealth.
-Fmrs Health Systems Inc provides trauma therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
-Fmrs Health Systems Inc also supports children/adolescents with serious emotional disturbance, people with serious mental illness and transitional age young adults.
-Some other services provided by Fmrs Health Systems Inc include suicide prevention services, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.
+Fmrs Health Systems Inc offers telemedicine/telehealth and outpatient treatment.
+Fmrs Health Systems Inc provides individual psychotherapy, behavior modification and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Fmrs Health Systems Inc also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
+Some other services provided by Fmrs Health Systems Inc include housing services, suicide prevention services and family psychoeducation.

 Learn More